1. Project Background and Technical Requirements

 -

-Longevity: Designed for a 30-year service life without mid-term replacements.
+Longevity: Designed for a 30-year service life without mid-term replacement.

-This configuration has become a benchmark solution for high-sulfur crude oil processing projects in Russia, suitable for energy facility construction under extreme operating conditions.
+This configuration has become a benchmark solution for high–sulfur crude processing under extreme service conditions, offering a reproducible and reliable piping system standard.